Dreider36/Icalc_proj/README.md

 Demonstrated ability:

 JS:
-1. Using mathematical operations correctly
+1. Using arithmetic operators correctly
 2. Building simple code logic
 3. Using anonymous functions
 4. Writing an event handler for a html-button